 This fragrance-free eye cream is a decent, lightweight option for slightly dry skin around the eyes or elsewhere.
-You don’t need an eye cream (see More Info to find out why) but if you choose to use one, this is an OK option.
+Most eye creams aren't necessary (see More Info to find out why) but if you choose to use one, this is an OK option.
 As for the anti-aging claims, nothing in this formula will help reduce undereye bags.
 More often than not, these so-called bags are caused by fat pads beneath the eye slipping out of place, causing skin to pouch.
 This issue must be corrected via cosmetic surgery; skin care won’t be of much help, no matter the claim or how much you spend.
 The same is true for lifting the eye area, which this eye cream also cannot do (even if it could, where would the excess skin go?
 Up, yes, but will that really make the eye area look better?).

 This contains a high enough concentration of film-forming agent to make wrinkles look smoother and perhaps cause skin around the eyes to feel (temporarily) tighter.
 That’s nice, but making skin feel tighter isn’t the same as actually tightening loose, sagging skin.
 The titanium dioxide and mica this contain help brighten and illuminate skin, which is a nice effect but not really anti-aging.

 - Makes eye-area or surrounding skin look and feel smoother.